-No doubt Germany is expected to be higher on this list as the manufacturer of trains capable of incredible speeds, but it seems that regulations so far have not authorized speeds beyond 300 km/h and sadly no maglev line is in commercial operation.
-What is impressive however is the large-scale network of high-speed rail they operate.
+Undoubtedly, Germany is expected to be higher on this list as the manufacturer of trains capable of incredible speeds.
+Still, it seems that regulations so far have not authorized speeds beyond 300 km/h, and sadly no maglev line is in commercial operation.
+What is impressive, however, is the large-scale network of high-speed rail they operate.
 München (via Nürnberg and Erfurt) to Leipzig and Frankfurt to Köln accommodates tracks for 300 km/h with many more cities connected by 200/250 km/h speeds.
 The third generation of ICE trains have a service speed of 330 km/h (205 mph) while the German-made Transrapid maglev trains can reach speeds of up to 550 km/h (340 mph) – but they are limited to 431 km/h (268 mph) on the Shanghai Transrapid track.

 5. Italy - Frecciarossa 1000, Italo ETR 575 - 300 km/h (186.4 mph)

-Italy has 64 million passengers annually on the high-speed rail services provided by two companies: Trenitalia and NTV.
-There are two lines connecting the major cities of Italy with a total network length of 974 km (605 miles).
-Milan to Bologna takes for example only 53 minutes.
-The Frecciarossa 1000, also known as the ETR 400/1000 that entered operation in 2015 is their iconic high-speed train designed to achieve speeds of up to 400 km/h (248.5 mph).
+Italy has 64 million passengers annually on the high-speed rail services two companies provide: Trenitalia and NTV.
+Two lines connect the major cities of Italy with a total network length of 974 km (605 miles).
+Milan to Bologna takes, for example, only 53 minutes.
+The Frecciarossa 1000, also known as the ETR 400/1000, that entered operation in 2015, is their iconic high-speed train designed to achieve speeds of up to 400 km/h (248.5 mph).
 This model has replaced on many routes the previous fastest train, the ETR 500 "Frecciarossa".
-The other Italian train that goes 300 km/h in commercial operation is the futuristic AGV 575 that has a theoretical top speed of 360 km/h (223.7 mph).
+The other Italian train that goes 300 km/h in commercial operation is the futuristic AGV 575, with a theoretical top speed of 360 km/h (223.7 mph).

 5. Belgium - Thalys TGV - 300 km/h (186.4 mph)

-The Belgian rapid rail network has 5 parts: HSL1, HSL2, HSL3, HSL4, and the HSL-Zuid.
-These lines enable the high-speed connection of the major Belgian cities: Brussels, Liege, Antwerp as well as making Belgium a corridor to pass from France (and the United Kingdom) to Germany and to the Netherlands since 1995.
-The French Thalys PBA and PBKA TGV trains and the Eurostar e320 trains can go as fast as 300 km/h on these lines.
+The Belgian rapid rail network has five parts: HSL1, HSL2, HSL3, HSL4, and the HSL-Zuid.
+These lines enable the high-speed connection of the major Belgian cities: Brussels, Liege, Antwerp, and making Belgium a corridor to pass from France (and the United Kingdom) to Germany and the Netherlands since 1995.
+The French Thalys PBA and PBKA TGV trains and the Eurostar e320 trains can go as fast as 300 km/h.

 5. Taiwan - THSR 700T - 300 km/h (186.4 mph)

 Taiwan High-Speed Rail (THSR) links the Northern parts of the country with the South.
 The trains are going from the capital Taipei to the southern city of Kaohsiung on a 350 km (217 miles) long line.
-The THSR started operating in 2007 using the THSR 700T high-speed electric multiple unit trainsets that are based on the Japanese 700 Series Shinkansen trains.
-The high-speed rail in Taiwan has a special system called the DWS (Disaster Warning Systems) due to the high risk of natural disasters in the country.
+The THSR started operating in 2007 using the THSR 700T high-speed electric multiple unit trainsets based on the Japanese 700 Series Shinkansen trains.
+The high-speed rail in Taiwan has a unique system called the DWS (Disaster Warning Systems) due to the country's high risk of natural disasters.

 5. Spain - AVE Class 100, 102, 103, 112 - 300 km/h (186.4 mph)

 The high-speed rail service in Spain operated by Renfe is called the Alta Velocidad Española (AVE).
-To this date, Spain has built a spectacular 3,100 km (1,926 miles) long network of high-speed railway in a country with a population of only 47 million.
-This network is being extended to the North, to the border with Portugal and in the South to connect the cities of Granada, Almeria, Murcia, Alicante, and Valencia.
-Little known fact that the top speed used to be 310 km/h in Spain between 2011 and 2016, since then the limit is back to 300 km/h.
+To this date, Spain has built a spectacular 3,100 km (1,926 miles) long network of high-speed railways in a country with a population of only 47 million.
+This network is being extended to the North, to the border with Portugal, and in the South to connect the cities of Granada, Almeria, Murcia, Alicante, and Valencia.
+Little known that the top speed used to be 310 km/h in Spain between 2011 and 2016, the limit is back to 300 km/h.

 4. South Korea - KTX I / KTX-Sancheon - 305 km/h (189.5 mph)

-The Korea Train eXpress (KTX) is using KTX-1 and KTX-Sancheon trains that were designed and built locally.
+The Korea Train eXpress (KTX) uses KTX-1 and KTX-Sancheon trains that were designed and built locally.
 The service was launched on the high-speed line from Seoul to Busan in 2004.
-The maximum speed for trains in regular service is 305 km/h at the moment, although the infrastructure is designed for 350 km/h.
-The KTX-Sancheon is so quick, it can accelerate from 0 to 300 km/h in 316 seconds.
-The KTX-III, the commercial derivative of the HEMU-430X experimental high-speed train is intended to connect Seoul with Busan in 1 hour 50 minutes with a targeted top speed of 370 km/h (230 mph).
+The maximum speed for trains in regular service is 305 km/h, although the infrastructure is designed for 350 km/h.
+The KTX-Sancheon is so quick it can accelerate from 0 to 300 km/h in 316 seconds.
+The KTX-III, the commercial derivative of the HEMU-430X experimental high-speed train, is intended to connect Seoul with Busan in 1 hour 50 minutes with a targeted top speed of 370 km/h (230 mph).
 This would make it the world's fastest commercial train in the world.

 3. United Kingdom - Eurostar e320 - 320 km/h (198.8 mph)

-In the United Kingdom railway experts are busy designing and preparing the first phase of the new purpose-built high-speed network called the HS2 (High Speed 2).
-This project will greatly improve travel times, as the proposed operating speed will be 330 km/h (205 mph) in comparison with the current top speed of 125 mph (200 km/h).
-The only exception now is the Eurostar route that takes passengers from London to Brussels via Paris at speeds of up to 320 km/h.
+In the United Kingdom, railway experts are busy designing and preparing the first phase of the new purpose-built high-speed network called the HS2 (High Speed 2).
+This project will significantly improve travel times, as the proposed operating speed will be 330 km/h (205 mph) compared to the current top speed of 125 mph (200 km/h).
+The only exception now is the Eurostar route that takes passengers from London to Brussels via Paris at speeds of 320 km/h.

 3. Morocco – Al Boraq - 320 km/h (198.8 mph)

-It might come as a surprise to some that the North-African country which is famous for its architecture, beautiful landscape, and food has joined the exclusive club of the top 3 fastest commercial trains in the world.
+It might come as a surprise to some that the North-African country, famous for its architecture, beautiful landscape, and food, has joined the exclusive club of the top 3 fastest commercial trains in the world.
 The Al Boraq is a 323 km (201 miles) long high-speed rail service between Casablanca and Tangier opened just recently in 2018.
-Al Boraq is a mythical creature that transported the Islamic prophets, similar looking as the centaur in Greek mythology.
-The Moroccan national railway company, ONCF operates modern Alstom RGV2N2 train sets.
+Al Boraq is a mythical creature that transported the Islamic prophets, similar to the centaur in Greek mythology.
+The Moroccan national railway company ONCF operates modern Alstom RGV2N2 train sets.
 There is a future extension plan that would connect Casablance with Marrakech onwards to Agadir.